Harvey Mandel: Career

 In 2014, Harvey collaborated with the herbalist Ron Teeguarden on an album titled Dragons at Play, which consisted of nine tracks.

 In 2015, Cleopatra Records issued a six-disc retrospective of Harvey's career featuring the first five of Harvey's solo albums, and a sixth disc containing a live performance from the Matrix Club in San Francisco, on December 24, 1968.
 The performance included Jerry Garcia, and Elvin Bishop.

 In 2016, Harvey, along with Ryley Walker's backing band, entered the recording studios at Fantasy Records, Berkeley, for two days of live studio recording, which resulted in the eight self-composed tracks which made up the album Snake Pit.

 In 2017, Harvey released the 10 track album Snake Attack.
 According to Harvey, "I wrote all the songs, performed all the instruments and mixed and mastered all the songs myself.
-Working in my own home studio allowed me to do all sorts of great guitar overdubs that I'd never have been able to do in a regular studio."
+Working in my own home studio allowed me to do all sorts of great guitar overdubs that I'd never have been able to do in a regular studio.

+2022 saw the release of Who's Calling.